jordanbaird/ColorWellKit/Sources/ColorWellKit/Documentation.docc/ColorWellKit.md

 ## SwiftUI

-Create a ``ColorWellView`` and add it to your view hierarchy.
+Create a ``ColorWell`` and add it to your view hierarchy.
 There are a wide range of initializers, as well as several modifiers to choose from, allowing you to set the color well's color, label, and style.

 ```swift
 import SwiftUI